 June 6, 2019 /

-Posted in: Art Museum and Cultural Heritage Law, Faculty News, Intellectual Property Law /
+Posted in: Art Museum & Cultural Heritage Law, Faculty News, Intellectual Property Law /

 The Center for Intellectual Property Law and Information Technology (CIPLIT®)'s distinguished faculty works in a broad range of intellectual property areas, including copyright, patent, innovation policy, trademark, art and cultural heritage law, cyberlaw, data protection and moral rights.
 Recent achievements include:

 Professor Joshua Sarnoff testified before the US Senate on Tuesday, June 4, 2019, in regard to pending legislative efforts to change what can be patented.
 Video is available here.

 Additionally, Professor Sarnoff published a response to “Is There Any Need to Resort to a §101 Exception for Prior Art Ideas?” on the Patently-O blog, responding to Jeremy Doerre’s article published at 2019 PATENT-O L.J.
 10. The response explained why Mr. Doerre’s suggestions failed to address the need for early clarity provided by eligibility determinations under Section 101 and, more importantly, the important situations where Section 103 does not prevent the patenting of uncreative applications of novel but ineligible natural and abstract discoveries.

 Professor Patty Gerstenblith completed her Fulbright Specialist Project with a public lecture on Trafficking and Protection of Archaeological Heritage: Legal Mechanisms and Law Enforcement at Jordan's Department of Antiquities in Amman.
 She also had the fourth edition of her casebook - Art, Cultural Heritage and the Law – published and her article - Provenances Real, Fake and Questionable - accepted for print in International Journal of Cultural Property.